12NehaSingh/Annual_sales_Report_for_store/README.md

 # Annual_sales_Report_for_store
 # Objective
-A store' owner wants to create a annual sales report for 2022.
+A store's owner wants to create a annual sales report for 2022.
 So that,Neha can understand their customers and grow more sales in 2023.
 #  Sample Insights

 1.Women are more likely to buy compared to men(~65%).